 - Perform a Page Erase

 - Fill temporary page buffer

-- Perform a Page Write
+- · Perform a Page Write

 If only a part of the page needs to be changed, the rest of the page must be stored (for example in the temporary page buffer) before the erase, and then be rewritten.
 When using alternative 1, the Boot Loader provides an effective Read-Modify-Write feature which allows the user software to first read the page, do the necessary changes, and then write back the modified data.
 If alternative 2 is used, it is not possible to read the old data while loading since the page is already erased.
 The temporary page buffer can be accessed in a random sequence.
 It is essential that the page address used in both the Page Erase and Page Write operation is addressing the same page.
-See "Boot Loader: Simple Assembly Code Example" on page 268 for an assembly code example.
+See "Simple Assembly Code Example for a Boot Loader" on page 259 for an assembly code example.

-24.7.1 Performing Page Erase by SPM
+26.8.1 Performing Page Erase by SPM